SHOP

 a red 2024 nissan qashqai driving on a road

-King of the SUVs, the Nissan Qashqai is an automatic car with low road tax that has plenty of appeal for families and those that need extra space.
+King of the SUVs, the Nissan Qashqai is an automatic car with low road tax that has plenty of appeal for families and those who need extra space.

 Not only is it reliable and safe, with a full five-star Euro NCAP safety rating, it’s great value for money and cheap to run.